 Seeking marriage license records online

 Generally, a marriage license that has already been issued, signed, and is on file with a particular court is called a marriage certificate.
-Inasmuch, those seeking copies of issued marriage licenses are actually seeking certificates.
+Inasmuch, those seeking copies of issued marriage licenses are seeking certificates.

-Absolute proof of identity is not especially important in this process, submission of one digital form of identification may be sufficient to satisfy the requirements of the archival agency.
+Absolute proof of identity is not especially important in this process; submission of one digital form of identification may be sufficient to satisfy the requirements of the archival agency.

 In the digital age, consumers seek options that shorten wait periods and streamline paperwork.
 In the world of marriage legalities, the digital revolution means some helpful options for applicants.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.